FrankRay78/troubleshooting-remote-development-teams/README.md

 ## Contributing

-I've been writing this guide as and when time permits, however if you feel strongly about the topic and wish to consider a contribution, please [contact me](mailto:info@frankray.net) first ahead of submitting a PR.
+Please raise an issue if there is a topic you feel the above guide should include.

+I work on this guide as and when time permits.

-**© Frank Ray Consulting Ltd.** *Software requirements for agile development teams, particularly remote, outsourced and offshore development teams working in financial services.*
+**© Frank Ray Consulting Ltd 2023.** *Software requirements for agile development teams, particularly remote, outsourced and offshore development teams working in financial services.
+[Get in touch if you need our help](https://frankray.net)*